 Chubb

-Global insurance leader with Australian operations.
-Chubb offers premium commercial insurance products suited to larger not-for-profit organisations and national charities with significant assets and complex governance.
+Chubb covers over 600 occupation classes in Australia and offers premium packages suited to larger charities and national not-for-profits with significant assets and complex governance.

 High-limit D&O cover